Bored-Entertainment/mesaredux/about.md

 - [Jekyll](https://jekyllcodex.org/) - for being the best Static Site Generator a guy could ask for.
 We might have a love-hate relationship, but that won't stop us from shoutting you out.

-#### Legal Stuff:

-<sub>Intellectual Property Disclaimer:</sub>

-<sub>All trademarks, copyrights, and other intellectual property rights associated with the games, images, logos, and content available on this website are the property of their respective owners.
-This website does not claim ownership of, nor do we make any representations about the ownership of, any such intellectual property.
-All rights to the content provided are retained by their respective copyright holders.</sub>

-<sub>Limitation of Liability:</sub>

-<sub>This website provides access to games and content for entertainment purposes only.
-We make no representations or warranties regarding the accuracy, legality, or appropriateness of the content.
-By accessing this website, you acknowledge and agree that we are not responsible for any issues that may arise from the use of or reliance on the content provided.
-In no event shall the website owner or operators be liable for any direct, indirect, incidental, consequential, or punitive damages arising out of the use or inability to use the content.</sub>